 - You will need a high speed blender to breakdown the peanuts in water.
 If you don't then simply soak the nuts overnight in the water.

-- Be very careful when adding the hot water to your food processor/blender
+- Be very careful when adding the hot water to your blender.

 - Add the amount of condensed coconut milk to taste.